L-Blondy/up-fetch/draft.README.md

 **Default:** `undefined`

 The body of the request.\
-Plain objects, arrays and classes with to `toJSON` method are passed to [`serializeBody`](#serializebody-upfetch-createfetcher) and serialized to a string by default.
-All other values remain untouched. \
+Only plain objects, arrays and classes with to `toJSON` method are passed to [`serializeBody`](#serializebody-upfetch-createfetcher) and serialized to a string, all other values remain untouched. \
 Use the [`serializeBody`](#serializebody-upfetch-createfetcher) option to customize the serialization. \
 This method is not available on `createFetcher`